Veterans Benefits Frequently Asked Questions

 Academic Advising - At UDM each student is assigned an individual academic advisor within your college/school or department.
 The name of your academic advisor is displayed on your TitanConnect account.
 In most degree programs you need to meet with your academic advisor before you can register for the next semester.
 The advisor will release your advising pin allowing you to use the online registration system.

-Personal Counseling Services - Personal Counseling Office is a no-cost counseling office that provides an appropriate and safe place for individual, group and family counseling for UDM students.
+Personal Counseling Services - The Wellness Center provides Personal Counseling and is a no-cost counseling office that provides an appropriate and safe place for individual, group and family counseling for UDM students.
 Personal Counseling is within the Wellness Center located in the West Quad Residence Hall or call 313-993-1185.

 University of Detroit Mercy School of Law has pioneered Project SALUTE, the Veterans Law Clinic and the Veterans Appellate Clinic to address the compelling legal needs of veterans.
 These programs focus on Veterans Federal Disability and Pension Benefit matters through education, law student representation and volunteer attorney referral.
 Contact: firstname.lastname@example.org or 1-888-836-5294.